nerdzeu/nerdz.eu/setup/README.md

 1. You have messed with database schema/permissions and php can't access correctly to postgres.
 Try looking into data/errlog.txt; if present, this indicates that some query has failed.
 See your httpd log too for PHP errors.
-2. You've stubled upon some feature still not ported from MySQL.
-No problem, this is expected given that this is a test branch and this port is not completely finished.
+2. You've stubled upon some feature still not ported from MySQL. ~~No problem, this is expected given that this is a test branch and this port is not completely finished.~~ This should be no more the case, since the branch is now marked as stable.
-You can use data/errlog.txt and php logs to find what is not working, and fix SQL syntax in a postgres-friendly way.
-Remember that a large part of bugs in this port are from backtick replacement and unextracted TIMESTAMPS.
+Please open an issue and use data/errlog.txt and PHP logs to report what is not working.

 ### I got some apc_* errors